Naif-Ganadily/naifganadily.github.io/_pages/cv.md

 ## Projects
 ======
+* **Gut Microbiome Precision Nutrition**
+  * This was part of the AI for Precision Nutrition Bootcamp at Arizona State University
+  * Built machine learning (Random Forest, SVM) and deep learning models to predict insulin resistance (IR) and insulin sensitivity (IS), achieving 84% train and 83% test accuracy.
+Preprocessed microbiome data with encoding, CLR transformation, and sparse PCA for compositional analysis.
+  * Applied SHAP values for feature impact analysis in deep learning, explaining contributions to IR/IS predictions.
+  * Proposed dietary interventions, including increased fiber intake and probiotic/prebiotic use, to improve therapeutic outcomes and early detection of IR.
 * **Differential Privacy/Pseudonymization in Federated Learning for Medical Data**
   * Implemented differential privacy and pseudonymization in TensorFlow Federated for protected medical data learning.
   * Crafted preprocessing pipeline for federated dataset creation and feature standardization/encoding.